catharsis/spotifile/README.md

 To unmount the **spotifile**, simply run `fusermount -u -z /tmp/spotifile`.

-## Roadmap/Open issues
-Searching is currently TBD; though I'm considering making use of ioctl's for this.
-Convenience scripts/wrappers (for stuff like listing search results & dmenu/rofi interop) will most likely be needed for this to be usable on a day-to-day basis.

-Currently, the focus is to get something "dog-foodable" going.
-For me, that includes at the very least convenient playback (through mplayer or aplay for example) with embedded riff/wave headers to avoid the drudgery of having to specify sample rates and simple browsing of existing play lists.
-Once that is done, I might consider a 0.1 release in some form.

-Further milestones include seek (for audio), searching, fleshed out metadata for all objects/subsystems (artists, tracks, albums, etc.).
-Eventually, when things have matured a bit, I hope to also include some writable parts.
-For example, being able to create new playlists with mkdir and ln would be cool.

 ## Usage
 Before all else, let's consider the directory structure of a running **spotifile** instance, and briefly discuss its contents: